qcri-social/AIDR/High-level-overview.md

+AIDR is a [[stream processing]] application in Java implemented through a series of modules.
 The following diagram illustrates at a very high level the relationships between the different modules.

 ![High-level diagram](http://i.imgur.com/bEf5ErD.png)